 When a temporary IVC filter is not removed, you could find yourself in very real danger.
 The longer you have a filter in place, the more the risks increase, according to the FDA.

 What risks, exactly?
 Patients across the U.S. have filed IVC filter lawsuits after suffering severe harm due to complications from the device.
 Some of the most serious IVC filter dangers include:

 These and other complications affect patients in so many ways.
 They cause pain severe enough to impact your daily routine.
-Getting the medical care you need to recover from one of these events can be exorbitantly costly.
+Getting medical care, you need to recover from one of these events can be exorbitantly costly.
 Not all of the damage is reversible.
 You may have to live with this injury for the rest of your life.
-These situations can develop into medical emergencies – and they could very well be life-threatening.
+These situations can develop into medical emergencies, and they could very well be life-threatening.

 When your doctor placed a filter inside your inferior vena cava, he or she intended for the device to stay there.
 Unfortunately, that’s not always what happens.